 Aerospace engineering: industry sector overview

-The aerospace industry is technically complex.
-Engineers work on products that push the limits of technology.
-The work involves designing components and systems and generating CAD models and drawings; work such as fluids analysis or thermal analysis; manufacturing the technology; developing and testing it; and supporting the products in service.
+The aerospace industry is technically complex and engineers innovate on products that push the limits of technology.
+The work is multidisciplinary and involves designing components and systems; analysis of structures, fluids and electrical systems; manufacturing the technology; developing and testing it; and supporting the products in service.

 Trends and developments in the aerospace industry

-Areas receiving a lot of attention include unmanned aerial vehicles, supersonic aircraft, distributed propulsion, electric aircraft, and higher bypass ratio engine products such as geared fans and open rotor technology.
+As a broad theme, connected digital technology and data analytics are receiving a lot of attention.
+At a product level, things that are being focused on include electrical aircraft, vertical take-off and landing (VTOL) vehicles, supersonic aircraft, distributed propulsion, and higher bypass ratio engine products such as geared fans and open rotor technology.